 When treating cirrhosis with Traditional Chinese Medicine (TCM), two courses of action are pursued.
 First, the underlying cause is treated.
 Second, further damage is prevented from occurring.

-According to Chinese Medicine, it is essential to differentiate excess and deficient types of cirrhosis.
+According to chinese medicine Melbourne, it is essential to differentiate excess and deficient types of cirrhosis.
 Excess types can be due to liver Qi stagnation, accumulation of damp-heat and obstruction of the meridians by blood stasis, or blood stagnation in the liver and spleen.
 While deficient types mainly present with spleen and kidney deficiency.

-Dr Xing has developed a great interest in treating this condition, and has travelled to China on several occasions to visit a well-known traditional Chinese professor in Sichuan province, who specialises in treating diseases relating to the liver and kidneys.
-Through studying with and keeping in contact with Professor Zhou, Dr Xing has been able to broaden his knowledge on this condition, and as a result, has seen a great level of improvement and success in his clients’ treatment.
+Dr Xing has developed a great interest in treating this condition, and has travelled to China on several occasions to visit a well-known traditional Chinese professor in Sichuan province, who specialises in treating diseases relating to the liver and kidneys and acupuncture for pain.
+Through studying with and keeping in contact with Professor Zhou, Dr Xing has been able to broaden his knowledge on this condition.